0.12.0

 Function Documentation

-template<typename Dest , typename Source , typename Deleter >
+template<typename Dest , typename Source >

-fcppt::shared_ptr< Dest, Deleter> const fcppt::const_pointer_cast ( fcppt::shared_ptr< Source const, Deleter > const & _ptr)
+fcppt::shared_ptr< Dest > fcppt::const_pointer_cast ( fcppt::shared_ptr< Source const > const & _ptr)

 Casts an fcppt::shared_ptr using const_cast